nirav99/Contest/README.txt

 12) rotate.C - Rotate a given string n times in linear time and constant space. "n" can be greater than the string length.

+13) maxSubseqSum.C - Find maximum subsequence sum in a series in O(n) time.